 Popular imagination sees spies as dashing heroes, surrounded by exotic cars, science fiction weapons and beautiful women.
-That might work at the box office, but the last thing a clandestine operative wants is to attract attention so most real-world spies try to fade into the background.
+That might work at the box office, but in the real-world the last thing a clandestine operative wants is to attract attention, so most try to fade into the background.
 Being a housemaid at the enemy’s executive mansion is the perfect job if you can get it, and that’s exactly how a most unlikely Union spy gained access to some of the Confederacy’s innermost secrets.2

 Richmond in 1860.
-Looking back 150 years, it is easy to assume that all Southerners lived on plantations, owned slaves and supported rebellion.
+Looking back 150 years, it is easy to assume that all Southerners lived on plantations, owned slaves and backed secession.
 But Richmond was a city of 38,000 people3 and a financial, trading and manufacturing center.
-Many residents considered the United States their country and secession was rejected by a 2 to 1 margin when the Confederacy was first formed.4
+Many residents considered the United States their country and Virginia rejected secession by a 2 to 1 margin when it was first proposed.4

 There were even a few abolitionists, including Elizabeth Van Lew, a wealthy Richmond socialite.
 Her family freed its slaves upon her father’s death.
 As war clouds threatened, she prepared to subvert the Confederacy from within.

 Mary Bowser.
 One of the Van Lew servants was an African-American woman named Mary Bowser.
 Born in 1839 or 1840, her intelligence was quickly noted and she was sent to school in Philadelphia and then to work as a missionary in Liberia.
-Upon her return to Richmond, Bowser had to conceal her education and free status since Virginia law effectively prohibited the education of slaves6 and required emancipated slaves to leave the state within a year.7
+When she returned to Richmond, she had to conceal her education and free status since Virginia law effectively prohibited the education of slaves6 and required emancipated slaves to leave the state within a year.7

 Van Lew recruited Bowser for her spy ring.
-Using her social connections she recommend Bowser as a reliable house servant to Varina Davis, first lady of the Confederacy.
+Using her social connections, she recommend Bowser to Varina Davis, first lady of the Confederacy, as a reliable house servant.
 Davis needed help and took her on.

 Undercover at the Confederate White House.
 We have no details of Bowser’s work at the Confederate White House.
-Some say she kept a diary which was discarded accidentally in the 1950s.
-Van Lew destroyed all records of her own activities after the war.
+Some say she kept a diary that was accidentally discarded in the 1950s.
+Van Lew destroyed all records of her own war-time activities.

-As a house servant Bowser could freely enter rooms where Jefferson Davis was conducting business.
+As a house servant, Bowser could freely enter rooms where Jefferson Davis was conducting business.
 Since she was presumed to be ignorant and pretended to be a bit “slow,” conversations continued in her presence.
 And since it was assumed she was illiterate, no effort was made to hide sensitive papers.
-Her memory was reportedly photographic, so her reports were filled with critical details.
+Bowser reportedly had a photographic memory, so her reports were filled with critical details.

-Bowser passed her secrets to Union officers by visiting with Van Lew after work.
-Another Union spy, Thomas McNiven, also reported that she chatted with him daily when he made bakery deliveries to the Confederate White House.
+Bowser passed her secrets to Van Lew by visiting with her after work.
+Another Union spy, Thomas McNiven, also reported that Bowser chatted with him daily when he made bakery deliveries to the Confederate White House.
 Van Lew smuggled the dispatches to Union forces by way of five relay points, including a family farm outside Richmond.

 Escape.
-As Union commanders seemed to anticipate the Confederacy’s every move, Jefferson Davis began to suspect there was a leak in his household.
-Early in 1865 Bowser began to feel that her actions were being monitored.
+As Union forces advanced, their commanders seemed to anticipate the Confederate’s every move and Jefferson Davis began to suspect a leak in his household.
+Early in 1865, Bowser became concerned that her actions were being monitored.

 Recognition.
 Mary Bowser was inducted into the U.S. Army Military Intelligence Hall of Fame in 1995.10 Her efforts have also been recognized by the CIA.11

 A Boston Connection.
 Van Lew’s wartime activities depleted much of her personal fortune.
 Later in life, she confided this to a Union officer she had helped.
-His name was Paul Revere, grandson of the Revolutionary War hero.
-He and other wealthy Bostonians provided funds for her support and upon her death commissioned a special headstone with the following tribute: “this boulder from Capital Hill in Boston is a tribute from her Massachusetts friends.”13
+His name was Paul Revere and he was the grandson of the Revolutionary War hero.
+Revere and other wealthy Bostonians provided funds for Van Lew’s support and upon her death commissioned a special headstone with the following tribute: “this boulder from Capital Hill in Boston is a tribute from her Massachusetts friends.”13

 * * * * *

-This story reminds us never to judge people by outward appearances.
+This story reminds us never to judge someone by outward appearances.
 Confederate officials assumed from Bowser’s race, gender and status that she was feeble and helpless.
 She proved them wrong.